BRC Plan for Nature

 The joint climate and biodiversity emergency is one of the greatest threats to both our planet and the economy.

-Beyond commercial disruption, with nature rapidly climbing up regulatory, legal, reputational, and investor agendas, the pressure on businesses to act is growing.
+Beyond commercial disruption, with nature rapidly climbing up regulatory, legal, reputational, and investor agendas, the pressure on businesses to act is growing exponentially.

-UK retailers act as a bridge between millions of UK consumers and complex supply chains stretching across the globe, and collectively hold a unique power to influence the transition to a nature-positive industry.
+UK retailers collectively hold a unique power to influence the transition to a nature-positive industry.

 Nature is inextricably linked to climate and people — and integrated action can achieve triple wins.
 Retailers must connect the dots between climate, nature, and ethical strategies to move closer to net zero, nature positive, and equitable operations and supply chains.

-Developed in partnership with RSK Group, the Nature Positive Plan will identify the key actions that retailers can take to get started on nature.
+Developed in partnership with RSK Group, the Nature Positive Plan will help retailers take practical, confident and coordinated action to address nature loss and climate change together.

 The BRC will focus on supporting retailers across three pillars of activity: